Dimension of unicycle posets: Grafting on the crowns

-\end{proposition} \begin{proof} It is straightforward to check that these three linear orders are linear extensions of $\P$ (see \cref{fig:extremalcrown}).
-Moreover, using \cref{cor:extlinarbre}, we know as pointed out above that the restriction of the three linear extensions to the set $\T_w$ are a realizer of $\T_w$ for any $i\in [n]$ and $w\in \{x_i,z_i\}$.
+\end{proposition} \begin{proof} It is straightforward to check that these three linear orders are linear extensions of $\P_n$ (see Figure \ref{fig:extremalcrown}).
+Moreover, the restrictions of the three linear extensions to the set $\T_w$ form a realizer of $\T_w$ for any $i\in [n]$ and $w\in \{x_i,z_i\}$ (see above Proposition \ref{vertCn}).
 The same goes for the crown $\C_n$, thus for $\C_n$ with $\X_i^-$ grafted to each $x_i$ and $\Z_i^+$ grafted to each $z_i$.
+We need to check the following incomparabilities for all $i\in[n]$: